Chemistry Learner

 The formula for calculating mass percent is:

-Mass of solution is the total weight, which includes both the solute and the solvent.
+The mass of the solution includes masses of both the solute and the solvent.

 Units